A Behavior Chain is a Psychology Term

 What is a behavior chain?

+A behavior chain IS NOT A CHOKE CHAIN.
 A behavior chain is a series of behaviors that you (or your dog or someone else) does in a predictable pattern.
 Each link in the chain is a distinct behavior, and each link signals the next link is coming.
 The easiest way to explain it is by example, so here goes.

 An Explanation of a Behavior Chain

 You start at the beginning, Point A in the diagram.
 There are two options where you can end up – Point B or Point C. Point B is the “bad” behavior you don’t like.
 Point C is the “good” behavior you do like.

 The distance between Point B and Point C is enormous – look at the size of that arrow.
 But the distance between the first link of the chain going towards Point B (Link B1) and the first link of the chain going towards Point C (Link C1) is not – that arrow is much, much smaller.
 That’s where you start, at that first link.
 If you start further along the chain, it gets harder and harder to change your dog’s behavior because he has already been rewarded for “bad” behavior.
 The trick is to discover what the first link is because what you may think it is may not be what your dog determines is the first link.

 An Example of a Behavior Chain in Dog Training

 Here’s a concrete example.
 A client had two large dogs that pulled her down the street.
 The only help she wanted from me was to get her dogs to stop pulling.
 To top it off, she lived on the second floor, and she was afraid, rightly so, that the dogs might pull down the stairs.